Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lancashire and are not the council.
 About us

-The Community, Cultural and Corporate Services Scrutiny Committee met on Thursday, 12 February 2026, to discuss the future of the library service, workforce updates, and the committee's work programme.
-Key decisions included supporting the development of a new library strategy and considering recommendations for library service sustainability.
+The Community, Cultural and Corporate Services Scrutiny Committee met to discuss the future of Lancashire's libraries and the council's workforce.
+Key decisions included the withdrawal from the Libraries of Sanctuary

 Libraries as Community Hubs